zumasys/docs/site/smartsuite/release-notes/2021-november/README.md

 *  Added the ability to reprint an X-Report by sequence
 *  Updated Web Store Parameters screens to accommodate TAG Setup
+*  Added controls to Rental Customers to help manage delinquent accounts

 ## Webstore

-*  Added VAT compatibility to the Webstore
-*  Added State codes APO/FPO/DC to all online checkout and payment options
+*  ShipEngine interface for online orders is now available
-*  Ruby online chat services are now available to ecommerce users.
-Please contact [sales@total-computing.com](mailto:sales@total-computing.com)
+*  Ruby online chat services are now available to ecommerce users
+*  Added ability to customize the subject lines of your Web Orders

+  For more information about these features please contact [sales@total-computing.com](mailto:sales@total-computing.com)

 ## General Merchandise